Ashishsn1210/Tool-Management-System/README.md

 The system architecture consists of:
 - AppSheet – Frontend application interface and workflow engine
 - Google Sheets – Backend data storage and structured tables
-- Automation Workflows – Trigger-based actions such as notifications and approval processes
+- Automation Workflows – Trigger-based actions such as notifications and approval processes, Serial Number and Unique ID generation.

 ## Key Features